MilanKaur-01/cakeshop-phone-order/README.md

 This project is a minimal API for a cake shop phone assistant that helps customers place orders for delicious cakes on a PSTN call.
 It utilizes various Azure services, including Azure OpenAI, Azure Communication Services, and Azure Cognitive Services, to provide an interactive experience for customers.
 With Azure OpenAI, the phone assistant can generate natural language responses and provide personalized recommendations.
 Azure Communication Services enables the integration of PSTN calling capabilities, allowing customers to place orders over the phone.
 Azure Cognitive Services powers the AI search functionality, making it easy for customers to find their favorite cake flavors and designs.

 ## How to call the cake shop to place an order

 You'll have to either set up the sample locally or deploy it to be able to test it out.
-Once you follow the steps below and have the app running, call on the ACS phone number configured in your resource from your phone.
-The app will pick it up and start talking to you.
-Go on - talk to the assistant to place an order for your favourite cake.
+Once you complete the steps in this ReadMe and have the app running, use your phone to call the Azure Communication Services phone number configured in your resource.
+The app answers the call and starts talking to you.
+Go ahead and talk to the assistant to place an order for your favourite cake.
 Enjoy!

 ## Sample conversation flow